elementbound/nlon/doc/spec/protocol.md

 / when the protocol gets a new release, a versioning mechanism will be introduced.

-The rationale being that NLON is expected to be used on smaller scales ( at least initially ), where the used protocol version is well controlled and peers implementing different protocol versions don't need to interact.
+The rationale being that nlon is expected to be used on smaller scales ( at least initially ), where the used protocol version is well controlled and peers implementing different protocol versions don't need to interact.